Skip to main content

 Public interviews

-We will also explore the experiences and views of people who were issued with one or more FPNs during the pandemic as a result of not complying with the Coronavirus Regulations.
-We are looking to interview a sample of around 100 people on topics including: the impact of the pandemic; attitudes to and understanding of Regulations and guidelines; attitudes to the police; behaviours during lockdown and circumstances surrounding issue of an FPN; attitudes towards and the impact of receiving an FPN; and factors that could have increased likelihood of compliance with the Regulations.
+We also explored the experiences and views of people who were issued with one or more FPNs during the pandemic as a result of not complying with the Coronavirus Regulations.
+We looked to interview a sample of around 100 people on topics including: the impact of the pandemic; attitudes to and understanding of Regulations and guidelines; attitudes to the police; behaviours during lockdown and circumstances surrounding issue of an FPN; attitudes towards and the impact of receiving an FPN; and factors that could have increased likelihood of compliance with the Regulations.

-Our research has already provided solid evidence that people living in deprived areas of Scotland were more likely to be fined (see our most recent project report below).
-However, it is thought that those with underlying health vulnerabilities found it particularly difficult to comply with the legal restrictions and were, therefore, more likely to be fined.
-That raises serious questions about the fairness, proportionality and equality of the Regulations in dealing with the pandemic and preventing the spread of contagion.
+Our research provided solid evidence that people living in deprived areas of Scotland were more likely to be fined.
+However, it was thought that those with underlying health vulnerabilities found it particularly difficult to comply with the legal restrictions and were, therefore, more likely to be fined.
+That raised serious questions about the fairness, proportionality, and equality of the Regulations in dealing with the pandemic and preventing the spread of contagion.

 Benefits of the project for public health: